shirriff/beepomatic/software/README.md

 * beeper.py: Driver for beeper.ino.
 Run this on your laptop and it talks to the Teensy over the serial port.
 The workflow is that you plug the boards into two slots.
 Then enter the slot numbers into beeper.py.
 It will record the results in a file output-*n*, creating a new file each time you run it.
 So you end up with one or more output-*n* files with the data.

 * net.py: Makes a net from the output-*n* files, determining the connected components.
 If a `labels.txt` file exists, it will label pins from that file.
+Output to stdout, can be directed to out.txt.

 Other programs: